julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 dev                     [Status: 200, Size: 23221, Words: 5081, Lines: 502, Duration: 85ms]
 ```

-<p>It seems like "dev" is a valid subdomain.
-We will also add it to "/etc/hosts".</p>
+It seems like "dev" is a valid subdomain.
+We will also add it to "/etc/hosts".

 ```bash
 cat /etc/hosts